 Nebraska Nursing Programs and Degrees Guide

 The following guide will provide you with important information on the many undergraduate and graduate nursing programs in Nebraska.
 The colleges and universities in Nebraska allow students to earn a degree focusing on a specific area such as adult gerontology nurse practitioner, family nurse practitioner, nurse leader/executive, pediatric nurse practitioner, and family psychiatric mental health nurse practitioner.
-Several universities, such as Clarkson College and the University of Nebraska, afford students the opportunity to earn a nursing degree entirely or predominately online.
-Online universities, like Walden University, also allow students the convenience and flexibility of earning a bachelor’s or a master’s degree in nursing entirely online.
+Some schools may also allow students the convenience and flexibility of earning a bachelor’s or a master’s degree in nursing entirely online.

 - 7 colleges and universities offer a master’s or advanced degree in nursing.

-Following are several profiles of the many undergraduate and graduate nursing programs offered in Nebraska’s colleges and universities.
+Following you will find more in-depth information about the undergraduate and graduate nursing programs offered in Nebraska’s colleges and universities.

 Midland University’s Bachelor of Science in Nursing (BSN) program prepares graduates to take the National Council Licensure Examination (NCLEX).
 Students spend the first two years of the four-year program completing general college coursework in math, science, and English and, in the sophomore year, take several nursing courses before focusing predominately on the nursing curriculum in the junior and senior years.
 Nursing coursework, which includes mandatory practicums, covers medical and surgical procedures, developmental psychology, population focused care, and professional concepts.
 Students, who already have a registered nurse’s license and an associate’s degree in nursing, may want to consider the RN to BSN program, which is completed entirely online.